 The company, National Acme, was the result of two notable machine tool manufacturers back in the 1930s.

 Its purpose was to create machine tools that were used throughout the United States.
 At one point National Acme was one the largest manufacturers of machine tools in the world.

 It employed thousands of workers to run the giant factory and its complicated machines.
 In the early 1980s, the company was losing money so they began to let off work to reduce their operating costs.

 Year after year the company’s profits were falling.
 It eventually reached a point that leads to the closure of the factory in the early 1990s.

 In 2011 the National Acme factory was leased to a garbage disposal company.
 A year later they would be sentenced to prison for violating the Clean Air Act.

 Today the National Acme factory sits completely empty and is known among many as one of the coolest abandoned places in Cleveland.

 It’s been left to decay so long that some of its walls have come crashing down.
 Local graffiti artists, vandals, and thieves have destroyed parts of the building.

-If you decide to explore the factory remember to take a respirator mask.
+If you decide to explore this abandoned building in Cleveland, remember to take a respirator mask.
 The building possibly contains asbestos debris.

 The Euclid theater that today remains abandoned is the successor of a previous theater with the same name.

 That theater was located in a separate part of Cleveland, Ohio but was demolished 4 years after its creation and rebuilt in a new location.

 The successor, the one that you can explore today, was opened on May 22nd, 1925.
 It closed down permanently in the 1950s.
 Today the Euclid Theater is nothing more than a display of nature reclaiming its land.

 In its days the theater was decorated in an ‘oriental Japanese’ scheme to give it an interesting look.
 It contained the latest in sound and pictures, such as projectors and speakers.

 Failing the test of time, the entrance of the building collapsed and now a gaping hole is present in its roof.
 Almost the entire theater is destroyed or damaged in some shape or form.

 Urban explorers and local adventurers have toured the abandoned building in Cleveland since it was vacated.
 It has become one of the most popular abandoned places in Cleveland for both explorers and local adventurers.

-Should you find yourself within the Euclids halls one day, try and imagine what life was like back when the theater was popular.
+Should you find yourself within the Euclid halls one day, try and imagine what life was like back when the theater was popular.
 I promise it’ll make your exploration a lot more fun.

-The Nativity Of The Blessed Virgin Mary Parish
+4. The Nativity Of The Blessed Virgin Mary Parish

 The Nativity of the Blessed Virgin Mary’s Parish was built on December 6, 1903.

 It was founded by Slovakian immigrants fleeing their homes.
 The parish contains an abandoned church, school, and parish house where pastors and other members of the church would stay in.

 You’ll find other smaller buildings in the parish, these are just some of them.
 The Nativity Parish school was closed in 1972, and the last resident pastor left in 1984.

 The final mass that took place in the church was in 1992.
 Seven years later the church, rectory, and school were sold to a competing business.
 Ahem, church.

 Today the Nativity of the Blessed Virgin Mary is in severe disrepair with significant signs of damage to the entire building.

 Portions of the building have collapsed.
 Over time, it has joined a long list of abandoned places in Cleveland that locals like to venture into and explore.

-The Sidaway Bridge
+5. The Sidaway Bridge

 The Sidaway Bridge has quite an interesting back story to it.

 It was the site where four dismembered bodies of the Cleveland Torso Serial Killer were discovered.
 It also was the location of an attempted but failed attack to burn it down.

 It was built in 1909 at the urging of 2 citizen groups from different ethical backgrounds.
 It was built so that it could connect a white and ethnic community together.

 In hopes, it would help the two communities’ mutual commercial and general welfare.
 The Sidaway Bridge was closed in 1966 as tensions between the two communities came to an all-time high during the civil rights movement.

 It closed due to a rioter, from the ongoing Hough riots at the time, who tore out planking from the bridge and tried to set it on fire.